Best MCP Servers for AI Agents in 2026

 Limitations

-- -Slow compared to direct API calls — each page load adds seconds of latency
+- -Slower than direct API calls, since each page load adds latency

-- -Resource-heavy: headless Chrome consumes significant memory and CPU
+- -Resource-heavy: a headless browser consumes significant memory and CPU

-- -Fragile: page structure changes break selectors and automation scripts
+- -Fragile: page structure changes can break selectors and automation steps

 Real-World Use Cases